-Please note that if students are not successful the first time they take the preliminary examinations, depending on timing they may have to register for a semester of pre-dissertation credits (SOC 9990) until they successfully pass the second attempt of the exams.
+Please note that if students are not successful the first time they take the preliminary examinations, depending on the timing they may have to register for a semester of pre-dissertation credits (SOC 9990) until they successfully pass the second attempt of the exams.
 Thus, we strongly encourage students to schedule their exams about five months after completing coursework – if students finish coursework in December, then they should plan to take their exam in May; if students complete coursework in May, then they should plan for August to take their exams.

 Once students pass the preliminary examination, they must submit the appropriate forms (Recommendation for Candidacy Status) to the director of graduate studies who will submit the form to the Graduate School for approval by the last day of the examination period for that semester to proceed with registering for the next set of dissertation credits.
-If this is not done, students will not be permitted to register for subsequent dissertation credits in the following semester.
+Note: If this is not done, students will not be permitted to register for subsequent dissertation credits in the following semester.